VormerICT/edit-manifest/README.md

-# outsystems-plugin-disable-backup
+# edit-manifest

-Changes AndroidManifest.xml to disable auto backup by setting android:allowBackup to false.
+Changes AndroidManifest.xml to disable auto backup by setting android:allowBackup and android:debuggable to false.

 ## Installation